In this sewing tutorial, I will talk about sewing thread sizes and how to choose a correct thread size for your project.

 The “Tex” number is the weight in grams of 1000m (1km) of thread.
 I couldn’t find a reference to the origin of the name “tex”, as opposed to “denier” (which seems to originate in the name of an old French coin).

 However, tex has been adopted by the International Organization for Standardization (IOS) as the measurement unit for thread density and as such is probably going to increase in popularity.
-But given that foot, inch, mile and so on have been replaced by the same organization since 1875 with the meter and we still use them 150 years later, I wouldn’t put too much trust in the fact that “Tex” will become generally accepted any time soon.
+But given that foot, inch, a mile, and so on have been replaced by the same organization since 1875 with the meter and we still use them 150 years later, I wouldn’t put too much trust in the fact that “Tex” will become generally accepted any time soon.

 However it’s in use, especially in Canada and Europe, and it’s not unusual to see threads marked in “tex” units even in the USA.
 Below are some examples from my collection.